dotnwat/beals-conjecture/README.md

 ```

+### Optimization 4

-We can use memory to pre-compute the c^z values and search for them rather than computing them.
+We can re-use the computation of c^z by saving the results of computing the c^z values for searching

-Avoid recomputation
+This is pretty good, really.
+We can construct a parallel version by breaking up the for loop and having worker nodes evaluate different disjoint partitions of the space.

 # Motivation